Grow For Cut

 7 W-YYP

-A slim and colorful jonquil, you can never be too slender or too pink.
+A slim and colorful jonquil, proving you can never be too slender or too pink.
 Fragrant, floriferous and vigorous.

 3 W-GWW